-The procedure for installing a memory module and NVDIMM-N is identical.
+The procedure for installing a DIMM module and an NVDIMM-N module is identical.

 - △ CAUTION: Ensure that you install the NVDIMM-N battery if you are using NVDIMM-N. - CAUTION: To prevent data loss and potential damage to your system, ensure that your system, LEDs on System, LEDs on NVDIMM-N battery are turned off before installing the NVDIMM-N battery.